Tag Archives: comedy

 The recording is to take place in a Manchester recording studio.
 The agency’s account lady and I travel by train and arrive just as Manning pulls up in an enormous Cadillac bearing the number plate 1 LAF.
 Really?
 One laugh?
 I’d heard his comedy routines were a bit hit and miss, but if I was him I wouldn’t shout about it.
 But no. We’re supposed to read it as ‘I Laugh’.
 Well, as long as one of us does, Bernie.

 The driver gets out and opens the passenger door.
-Manning, not the lithest comedian on the circuit, grips various parts of the car to slowly leverage himself out of his seat.
+Manning, not the lithest comedian on the circuit, grips various parts of the car to slowly lever himself out of his seat.
 He waddles across the car park and introductions are made.

 “See the boxing last night?”
 He’s addressing me, correctly assuming that the posh young account lady wouldn’t care one iota about boxing.
 Neither do I, but I say I missed it while making a face that I hope conveys the idea that this was an unavoidable oversight on my part and that normally me and boxing are joined at the hip.